Five Simple Steps to Make Your Data Center More Sustainable17 min read

 Seal Racks with Blanking Panels

 Blanking panels are yet another way to seal openings.
 Instead of plugging gaps made by cabling, they fill gaps in IT equipment cabinets as a means of controlling airflow to optimize cooling effectiveness.
-Blanking panels consist of flat pieces of metal or plastic that fit across the front or back of a rack to cover the spaces where a server has either been removed or was never installed.
+Blanking panels consist of flat pieces of metal or plastic that fit across the front of a rack to cover the spaces where a server has either been removed or was never installed.
 They can cover one missing panel or a large area in a mostly empty cabinet.
 By doing so, they limit the formation of hotspots and block bypass airflow by preventing equipment exhaust air or hot aisle air from migrating to the conditioned air intake stream at the front of servers.
 They are easy to remove when new equipment is being added to the rack.

 Missing blanking panels are a common problem in data centers, but this small and inexpensive step is vital in preventing the mixing of hot exhaust air and conditioned supply air.
 This mixing leads to fans running faster and air handlers consuming more power.
 Both areas eat away at PUE and raise the data center’s carbon footprint.